emanguy/ObsidianRyneCampaign/Xel'tra Amaranth/Abilities/Evasion.md

 # Evasion

-* On effects that ask for a dexterity saving throw to take half damage, you take no damage on a success
+* On effects that ask for a dexterity saving throw to take half damage, you take no damage on a success.
+If you fail you take half.